The Ultimate Kenya Safari Travel Guide

 Health & Safety

 Kenya is a very safe country to visit.
-It's tourism industry is one of the most important in the country and thousands of travellers go on safari safely every month.
-As with all overseas travel, it's important to keep some pointers in mind:
+Its tourism industry is one of the most important in the country and thousands of travellers go on safari safely every month.
+As with all overseas travel, it’s important to keep some pointers in mind:

 • Check with your travel clinic if you need vaccinations and be sure to get them timeously.